app-parceros/partner-provider/Readme.md

-To run the app follow these next steps:
+npmTo run the app follow these next steps:

 ### First time